Risks of Waiving an Appraisal, Inspection or Mortgage Contingency

 These contingencies state that the home buyer must be able to obtain mortgage financing within a certain period of time, for the deal to go through.
 If something happens with the borrower’s home loan approval, this contingency allows them to back out without sacrificing the earnest money deposit.

 You might have noticed a pattern here.
-In all of these real estate contingency scenarios, the primary risk of waiving a contingency is the same.
-You could be risking whatever amount of money you paid in the form of an earnest money deposit.
+In all of these real estate scenarios, the primary risk of waiving a contingency is the same.
+You could be risking whatever amount of money you paid up front, in the form of an earnest money deposit.

 Understand Your Local Real Estate Market